rtulke/dynmotd/README.md

  * 1 = enable
  * 0 = disable

-You can also change the log message line lenght by modify "LIST_LOG_ENTRY"
+You can also change the number of log lines displayed by changing "LIST_LOG_ENTRY".

 ~~~
 LIST_LOG_ENTRY="5"